-HP: tell us a little about your experience
+Tell us a little about your experience as Product Manager

 With pattern making notions, you can be asked to embed technologies in the garment.
 You might have to alter the garment’s shape to integrate an element, change a hood, make it smaller or fit it to the riding helmet… that’s model making.
 You can ask the sewing factory to do it or you can tell it exactly what modifications you want, it’s more precise.
 So at Horse Pilot, I use my experience in model making every day, in order to transform garments, make them technically efficient, wear-friendly, and to communicate more easily with our partners (suppliers, sub-contractors…. ndhp)

 During your career, you had the opportunity to equip some explorers such as Mike Horn, can you tell us more about it?

 LD: As long as it’s in a field I am familiar with – outdoors – I think I can do it.
 When you are fitting a guy who does something really different, whether it is a mountain climber who is going to climb Mount Everest, or one who is going to spend months on the face of a mountain – I have personally never done this kind of thing, so I have to work with a technical consultant or a high level sportsperson, and I meet his expectations.

 I create the garment that fits him and his needs perfectly.
 I’ve always made garments which were exactly what the guy wished for.
 Then, you get the garment back and you duplicate it in a “general consumer” version, removing the real specific stuff and keeping what is really interesting, what makes it special.
 It’s a little like in Formula 1 racing: some technologies get transferred from F1 racing to consumer cars, but not all of them.
 This is the general idea.
 Working with technical consultants who do extreme things has taught me a lot.